hosais/commerce-kickstart-quickstart-openshift/README.md

 Updates
 -------
 You can update the lastest core code (commerce kickstart) by delete current/ symbolic link in your downloads.
+Re-build your application.
 Then run update by drush.
 Of course, do not forget to backup first.

 You can use Drupal's module management UI to download new versions of